garfix/nli-go/doc/manual/knowledge-engineer/creating-a-grammar.md

 ## Other open ended word forms

 Other open-ended word forms can be treated with regular expression, like numbers.
-But one would need a different tokenizer.
+You may need to change the regular expression for the tokenizer to create separate tokens for this.
+You can set one with the field "tokenizer" in the config.json.

 ## Conjunctions